Tennis: Florence Open ATP Results - UrduPoint

 Tennis: Florence Open ATP Results

-Florence, Italy, (APP - UrduPoint / Pakistan Point News - 11th Oct, 2022 ) :results from the ATP tournament in Florence on Monday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries): 1st rd Altug Celikbilek (TUR) bt Giulio Zeppieri (ITA) 6-3, 6-2 Jeffrey Wolf (USA) bt Francesco Maestrelli (ITA) 4-6, 6-2, 6-1Aslan Karatsev (x5) bt Tallon Griekspoor (NED) 6-3, 2-1 retiredRoberto Carballes Baena (ESP) bt Daniel Galan (COL) 6-2, 6-1
+Florence, Italy, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2022 ) :results from the ATP tournament in Florence on Wednesday (x denotes seeding; players representing Russia and Belarus are banned from competing under the name or flag of their countries): 2nd round Brandon Nakashima (USA x8) bt Altug Celikbilek (TUR) 6-3, 6-4Mackenzie McDonald (USA) bt Francesco Passaro (ITA) 6-4, 7-5